gpaquis/SONiC_Ansible_ConfigBckp_FwUpdate/README.md

 ## 🏁 Usage and Configuration
 Run the playbook with the ansible-playbook command  <br />
-For Backup Config file on a remote swtch available in thee inventory <br />
+For Backup Config file on a remote switch available in the inventory <br />
    ansible-playbook -vvv -i inventory.yaml sonic_backup_config.yaml